In this post, you will learn everything you need to know about WordPress On-Page SEO.

-What is the difference between a WordPress post or Page?
+What is the difference between a WordPress Post and Page?

-A default WordPress installation comes with two content types, posts and pages.
-Both do the same thing i.e. they allow you to add a title and content but they also have certain differences.
-In a nutshell:
+A default WordPress installation comes with two content types, posts, and pages.
+Both do the same thing i.e. they allow you to add a title and publish content, but they also have certain differences.

-Pages by default do not have the option to add them to categories.
+Pages by default do not have the option to be added to categories.

-Pages are mostly used for ‘about us’, ‘contact us’ and any other pages of the website that are not posts i.e. landing pages.
+Pages are mostly used for the ‘about us’, ‘contact us’, and any other pages of the website that are not posts i.e. landing pages.

 Pages can be based on different templates (meaning they can have a different design), while posts are all based on the same template so they have the same design and structure.

 SEO wise there is no difference.
 A page or post can rank high in the SERPS if it has the right content and is optimized properly.

 Some people argue that pages have an advantage but taking a closer look at the top results in Google proves otherwise.